serg-meus/vlang-geany/README.md

 # vlang-geany
-Syntax highlighting of V language for Geany.
+Syntax highlightning of V language for Geany.

-This is beta version of config.
+This is a beta version of config.
-At the moment due to file extension conflict the highlithing is made by replacing config of Verilog language.
+At the moment due to file extension conflict the highlightning is made by replacing config of Verilog language.

 ## Instructions